 Australia’s cultural diversity

-Information in this section is primarily derived from 2011 Census data as reported by the Australian Bureau of Statistics.
-This section has been updated by the University of Western Sydney.
+Information in this section is primarily derived from 2016 Census data as reported by the Australian Bureau of Statistics.

 Collectively, Australians speak over 200 languages.
-Languages other than English are spoken by about 16% of the population with about 61,000 people speaking an Indigenous language.
-Other than English, the most common languages spoken today are Chinese, Italian, Greek and Arabic.
+Languages other than English are spoken by about 21% of the population.
+Of these, almost 64,800 people reported speaking an Indigenous language.
+Other than English, the most common languages spoken today are Chinese, Arabic, Vietnamese and Italian.
 There are over 50 Indigenous languages and Australian creoles actively spoken by Australians.

-The major religion in Australia is Christianity with about 61% of the population identifying as Christian.
+The major religion in Australia is Christianity with about 52% of the population identifying as Christian.
 This group comprises over 70 different Christian denominations with the major denominations being Catholic; Anglican; Uniting Church; Presbyterian and Reformed; and Eastern Orthodox.
-Other major religions represented in Australia today include Buddhism (2.4% of the population), Islam (2.1%), Hinduism (1.28%) and Judaism (0.45%).
-About 7,361 Australians practise Aboriginal traditional religions.
-About 22% of Australians have no religion.
+Other major religions represented in Australia today include Buddhism (2% of the population), Islam (3%), Hinduism (2%) and Judaism (less than 1%).
+Almost 8,100 Australians practise Aboriginal traditional religions.
+Almost 30% of Australians reported having no religion.